dhruvin7k9/ems/readme.md

-# Event Management System developed using Java Spring framework
+# EventEase : Event Management System developed using Java Spring framework

 ## The project is deployed <a href='https://ems-spring-boot.onrender.com'>here</a>.